2015 Royal Court

 Queen Gabby Waterman

 Gabby is the daughter of Sandy and Gar McDonald and Eric Waterman.
 Gabby has earned multiple letters in varsity soccer and basketball at her school, she is the secretary of Math Club, and has been an active member of Honor Society all four years of high school.
 Gabby was employed at Lakeview Drive In and Sorrento’s Ristorante in Chelan the past two summers, and has volunteered to help with Special Olympics basketball during her junior year.
 In her free time she enjoys reading, hiking, traveling, and spending time with her family and friends on the Columbia River.
-After Gabby graduates, she plans to attend a four-year university, followed by medical school to become a Dermatologist.
+After Gabby graduates, she plans to attend the University of Washington, followed by medical school to become a Dermatologist.

 Gabby’s favorite TV show is The Middle and her favorite movie is The Notebook.
 Her favorite song is “A Woman Like You” by Lee Brice and her favorite book to read is The Diary of Anne Frank written by Anne Frank herself.
 Gabby is most inspired by her Grandma Emilie and her most treasured keepsake is a book passed down from her great-grandfather.